-Categorization of fair value measurements at different levels of the fair value hierarchy depends on the degree to which the data entries in the fair value measurements and the importance of inputs to measure fair value are observed.
+Categorization of fair value measurements at different levels of the fair value hierarchy depends on the data entries in the fair value measurements and the importance of inputs to measure fair value are observed.

 There were no transfers between Levels 1 and 2 during the year.